newwin01/newwin01.github.io/_pages/about.md

 Hello!
 I am a student of Handong Global University.

 I am studying at the Department of Computer Science and Electrical Engineering. <br>
-My main interest is Software Engineering, especially on Automatic Program Repair field.
+My main interest is Software Engineering.
 <br>
 <br>
 Joyful coding! <br><br>